atharva19997/atharva19997/README.md

 - 🌱 I’m currently learning and working on **Full Stack Development using VB.NET!**

-- 📝 I have a mechanical degree and I develop programs for a mechanical firm!
+- 📝 I have a mechanical degree and I work on developing apps of file and email security!

 - 👨‍💻 Have completed an Ethical hacking course and totally want to learn more!